tyityityi/City-Analytics-on-the-Cloud/README.md

 ```
 run data_handle.sh
 ```
- If you want to change the amount of data you want to harvest, you can input:
+ If you want to set the amount of data you want to harvest, you may input:
 ```
-run data_handle.sh <amount of data>
+run data_handle.sh <number of tweets>
 ```

-Then you can find the result of analysis in our CouchDB database which is shown above.
+where an interger would be fine.

+You might compare the changes on our CouchDB administration page [172.26.130.232/5984/_utils](172.26.130.232/5984/_utils) befor and after running the shell above.